 We want to reassure our community that CFA is continuing to respond to emergencies and deliver core services as we have always done.
 Resumption of some CFA Activities Under the Victorian Government's Roadmap for Reopening as announced on Sunday 22 November, CFA has now eased a number of restrictions on brigade activities that had previously been in place.
 We are pleased to announce that the brigade is now permitted to undertake the following activities, subject to COVID safe protocols being in place.
-Christmas Eve Santa run (see above) • Brigade fundraising activities • Letterbox drops · Property advice visits (Community Safety requirements apply) • Public/community/ industry engagement activities including meetings, site inspections, fire safety visits etc.
+Christmas Eve Santa run (see above) - Brigade fundraising activities - Letterbox drops - Property advice visits (Community Safety requirements apply) - Public/community/ industry engagement activities including meetings, site inspections, fire safety visits etc.

+FIRE DANGER PERIOD has commenced in YOUR municipality.

+The Fire Danger Period has been

+declared for the

+City of Latrobe

+It commenced at

+1.00 am Monday, December 14, 2020 and will remain in place till stated otherwise.

+PHONE 1300 367 700 | WEB www.latrobe.vic.gov.au | FACEBOOK Latrobe City Council

-next to IGA and Hazelwood Medical Centre Monday - Friday 9am - 5pm Saturdays 9am - 2pm We are ready for electronic prescriptions We offer free delivery for your prescription medications.
+next to IGA and Hazelwood Medical Centre

+Monday - Friday 9am - 5pm Saturdays 9am - 2pm

+We are ready for electronic prescriptions

+We offer free delivery for your

+prescription medications.

 Diabetes scheme and epay available.
 Your doctor can fax or email us your prescriptions.
 Your support is important to us!

-WE CARE LatrobeCity Churchill Healthcare Pharmacy 14 Georgina Place, Churchill Phone 5122 2068 Fax 5164 2796 or email churchillpharmacy@outlook.com FOR YOUR HEALTH Page 10 - Churchill & District News - December 17, 2020 Cooking with Noelene
+Churchill Healthcare Pharmacy 14 Georgina Place, Churchill Phone 5122 2068 Fax 5164 2796

+or email churchillpharmacy@outlook.com

+Cooking with Noelene